sergeykhbr/riscv_vhdl/README.md

 ## Step-by-step tutorial of how to run Zephyr-OS on RISC-V FPGA board.

-To run our application as on the animated picture bellow, we should do several
+To run our shell application as on the animated picture bellow, we should do several steps:
-steps:

 1. Setup GCC toolchain
 2. Build Zephyr elf-file (shell example) and generate HEX-image to